Skip to main content

 • Spinal injuries -- lateral force can cause spinal fractures and disc injuries

 Even at relatively low speeds, T-bone crashes cause significant injuries because of limited side protection.
-Learn more about common car accident injuries.
+Learn more about common car accident injuries, including whiplash, broken bones, and concussion or TBI.

 NCDOT Intersection Safety Efforts